JanWiszniowski/Ha3Py/docs/source/general.rst

 Introduction
 ############

-HyPy is the Python package for assessing earthquake recurrence parameters.
+Hy3Py is the Python package for assessing earthquake recurrence parameters.
 The typical parameters include the mean activity rate :math:`\lambda`, the b-value or :math:`\beta`-value of the Gutenberg-Richter frequency-magnitude distribution, and the maximum possible earthquake magnitude, :math:`m_{max}`, for a given area.